 Active and developing markets: India, South Korea, Gulf States, Australia, Italy, Russia, Poland, Czech Republic, Netherlands,

 Reactive markets: Austria, Spain, France, Japan

-The city of Lucerne registers around 1.3 million overnight stays per year in the hotel sector (2017 with 1,343,229 overnight stays), the overall region around 3.5 million (2017 with 3,648,506 overnight stays).
-The strongest source markets for the city are Switzerland, followed by the USA as well as China and Germany; for the overall region they are Switzerland followed by China, Germany and the USA (2017).
+The city of Lucerne registers around 1.3 million overnight stays per year in the hotel sector (2019: 1‘382‘980).
+The overall region around 3.9 million (2019: 3‘912‘377).
+The strongest source markets for the city are Switzerland, followed by the USA as well as China and Germany; for the overall region they are Switzerland followed by China, Germany and the USA (2019).
+By the end of the current year, a decline of around 60% is expected for the city of Lucerne.
+A decrease in overnight stays is also expected for the region, but at a lower rate than in the city.
 Value creation through tourism in Canton Lucerne (value creation study 2015):

 LTAG has chosen the joint stock corporation as its legal form.
 Two core shareholders each own 50% of the shareholder capital: the trade association representing hotels in Lucerne (LUZERN HOTELS) and Tourismus Forum Luzern (TFL).
 There are three other collaborative shareholders, eight main shareholders and 21 rank-and-file shareholders.
 The share capital is CHF 1.3 million in total.

 Through their engagement, the 35 shareholders demonstrate their interest in a prosperous tourism sector in the Lucerne – Lake Lucerne Region.
 With their annual shareholder contribution, they support marketing activities and promotions aimed at strengthening the Lucerne brand.